 The following information shows the main causes of the anti-lock braking pump system making noise and the best methods of troubleshooting the problems.
 They include;

 Worn-out abs pumps are a common reason why the pump produces noise during the driving process.
 If the pump has been used for a long time, approximately more than five years, it may wear out and fail to function normally, resulting in the abs pump producing noise.
 For instance, a worn-out out pump allows metals to contact each other, and as a result, a squeaking sound is generated.

 - Inspect the system carefully and find the position of the braking system pump.
-It is located in many different places, such as in the driver’s side frame, under the plastic panel.
+It is located in many different places, such as in the driver’s side frame, and under the plastic panel.